wp-cli/handbook/bug-reports.md

 Following this template will help guarantee you are submitting a full bug report:

-Environment: affected software and versions (see below)
+**Environment:** affected software and versions (see below)

-Summary: in narrative form, such as “While testing feature x, I encountered z.”
+**Summary:** in narrative form, such as “While testing feature x, I encountered z.”

-Steps to reproduce the bug (please be as detailed and specific as possible.
+**Steps to reproduce the bug:** (please be as detailed and specific as possible.
 It's a good idea to go back and follow your steps a second time to make sure another user can recreate the issue by following the steps directly without assuming any actions)
 1. this
 2. is
 3. what
 4. you
 5. do

-Results and impacts:, including severity level (what were the expected results, what were the actual results? who, how and to what degree affected?)
+**Results and impacts:** including severity level (what were the expected results, what were the actual results? who, how and to what degree affected?)

-Workarounds (do any workarounds exist?, if so what are they?)
+**Workarounds:** (do any workarounds exist, if so what are they?)

-Relevant diagnostics (include any crash reports, stack traces or debug output relevant to the issue.
+**Relevant diagnostics:** (include any crash reports, stack traces or debug output relevant to the issue.
 Any screenshots or gifs of issue are helpful too!)

 For instance, instead of: